Perea’s Tijuana Bar & Restaurant – Corrales, New Mexico

 Housed in one of the oldest buildings in Corrales, a 200 year plus old structure constructed of “terrones” or thick slabs of earth rather than adobes, Perea’s Tijuana bar & Restaurant doesn’t subscribe to the notion that all food served in Corrales has to be of high-brow fru-fru variety.
 In fact, for outstanding home-cooked New Mexican food, Perea’s is one of a handful of restaurants vying for “best restaurant” in the Duke City area.
 In my humble opinion and that of Larry McGoldrick, the professor with the perspicacious palate, it is in rarefied company as one of the very best New Mexican restaurants not only in the Albuquerque area, but in the state.

 The operative word here is “home-cooked” as in prepared the old-fashioned way by members of the Perea family, a prominent Corrales presence for generations.
 T.C., the affable family patriarch who took over the restaurant operation in 1968 tended the bar until his untimely passing on June 20th, 2012.
 His genial son John continues to oversee the restaurant operation while either his charming wife Stella or his lovely mom prepares the traditional favorites which have made Perea’s a hugely popular dining destination.
+For most of my eighteen years at Intel, Perea’s was a refuge, a sanctuary, a home-away-from home.

 Old-fashioned doesn’t just apply to traditional home-cooking.
 It’s part and parcel of the wonderful service provided to each and every guest.
 The Perea family is a genuinely warm and friendly bunch.
 Until September, 2005, perspicacious granddaughter Carina, an aspiring lawyer, waited on us during our every visit and became our favorite member of a genuinely warm and friendly family that makes each visit feel like a return home.
 Carina is now a mom with a degree who visits the restaurant as often as living in Bend, Oregon will allow.